 Sperm freezing involves collecting, analyzing, and freezing a man’s semen specimen.
 The specimen is stored for later use in fertility treatments.
 This process is known as cryopreservation.

 - Routine screening for any infection (This includes HIV, HTLV, hepatitis, and syphilis)

-- Providing a sperm sample or a sperm extraction procedure
+- Collecting a sperm sample or undergoing a sperm extraction procedure, if necessary

 - Sperm quality and quantity analysis

-Semen specimens are usually obtained through masturbation, whether at home or privately in our clinic.
-Men should only use a sterile lubricant approved by our physicians and given to them by the lab, so there is no risk of damage to the sample quality.
+Semen specimens are usually obtained through masturbation, whether at home or privately in the clinic.
+Men should only use a sterile lubricant approved by our physicians and given to them by the lab, so there is no impact on the sample quality.

 It is suggested that men refrain from sexual activity and any kind of ejaculation for approximately 2 to 5 days prior to collecting the sample, in order to allow for the best specimen possible.
 Once the sperm sample has been obtained, it is then tested for sperm quantity, movement, and shape for each specimen.

-If sperm are absent from the sample, or a man is unable to provide a sample, a sperm retrieval procedure is another option.
-Sperm retrieval procedures allow physicians to remove sperm directly from the testicle and is called the TESE procedure.
+If sperm are absent from the sample, or a man is unable to provide a sample, a sperm retrieval procedure is an alternative option.
+Sperm retrieval procedures allow physicians to remove sperm directly from the testicle and is called a TESE (Testicular Sperm Extraction) procedure.

 The sperm samples are then separated into as many vials as possible for cryopreservation.
-Lab specialists utilize specialized cryoprotectant agents in order to preserve sperm cells and protect them from any damage.
+Lab specialists utilize specialized cryoprotectant agents in order to preserve sperm cells and protect them from any damage during the freeze.
 Frozen sperm is then stored in our lab for later use.
 When the patient is ready, lab technicians will thaw, wash, and test the sperm for motility prior to any IVF or IUI procedures.